CaptEmulation/nitrogen-website/source/docs/schemas/ip.md

 # ip

-ip messages relay the current ip address for the principal from the service's perspective.
+<b>ip</b> messages relay the current ip address for the principal from the service's perspective.
 The service uses these messages for attemping to match principals with users automatically when possible.

 ## Implementation